top of page

 Hiking solo has a unique appeal, but sometimes we crave a little company.
 Sharing the challenge of a hike with another person will affect the entire experience.
 Whether this change is positive or negative rests heavily on the partner.

-Four hikers weave their way through the trees of Eastern Vermont
+Four hiking buddies weave their way through the trees of Eastern Vermont

 Trail Buddies on Mount Ascutney: Windsor, VT - Photo Credit: Mei-Ling Rosario